smdn/Smdn.LibHighlightSharp/doc/workflows/instructions-generate-artifacts.md

 ## Release new versions of packages

 ### Run package release workflow

 Set the tag and trigger the release workflow.
+When trigger the workflow, ensure that the Actions secrets are properly updated and not expired.

 ```
 git tag -m "new release" new-release/main/Smdn.LibHighlightSharp.LangDefs-4.5.0